nelloreward/pkl/README.md

 ## Accessible introduction & code in C

-[Joe Sawada](http://www.socs.uoguelph.ca/~sawada/), an expert in combinatorial generation, maintains [debruijnsequence.org](debruijnsequence.org), a superlative resource on de Bruijn sequence and universal cycle construction.
-Check out [http://debruijnsequence.org/db/cutdown](http://debruijnsequence.org/db/cutdown) for an accessible introduction to $P^{(K)}_L$-sequences and other cut-down de Bruijn sequences as well as a performant implementation of our algorithm in C.
+[Joe Sawada](http://www.socs.uoguelph.ca/~sawada/), an expert on combinatorial generation, maintains [debruijnsequence.org](debruijnsequence.org), a superlative resource on de Bruijn sequence and universal cycle construction.
+Check out [debruijnsequence.org/db/cutdown](debruijnsequence.org/db/cutdown) for an accessible introduction to $P^{(K)}_L$-sequences and other cut-down de Bruijn sequences as well as a performant implementation of our algorithm in C.

 ## Minor errors in publication